strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Configure target group]({{ "/assets/2020-01-06-nlb-create-wizard-target-group.png" }})](/assets/2020-01-06-nlb-create-wizard-target-group.png)

-Now we have to add the target instances:
+Now we have to register the target instances:
 * Select the nodes where your Kafka cluster might run.
 This could be all your worker nodes or only some of them if you use node selectors to run Kafka only on some dedicated nodes.
 * Press the _Add to registered_ button.